Get killer, exclusive deals and discounts from the top BJJ Brands and stores.

 The pants have a round, stretchy rope style drawstring that Valor chose to NOT tie off, but they did singe the end so the rope doesn’t fray, and 4 loops for the string.

 This gi is wicked!
 I found grip breaking much easier when wearing this gi than many others, and I think I have the Carioca weave to thank.
-The only detail that is not positive is the lack of a gi material weave gusset in the pants, other than that this gi is SOLID.Check out Jiu Jitsu gis by Fuji, Hypnotik, Tatami, & more at MMA Warehouse
+The only detail that is not positive is the lack of a gi material weave gusset in the pants, other than that this gi is SOLID.Check out the Jiu Jitsu gis by Hypnotik, right now

 While reviewing this gi I reviewed 2 others, a Lanky FG and a Soul Roll Alpha.
 Of the three gis this one was the biggest surprise and probably my favorite.
 The folks at Valor have chosen great materials with which to make this gi and the patch work is so clean.
 This gi definitely gets my approval!